Comparison between Rigid and Overconvergent Cohomology with Coefficients: Overconvergent de Rham--Witt and rigid cohomology with coefficients

-We are now in a position to finish the proof of the main result. \begin{theo} Let $X$ be a smooth quasiprojective scheme over $k$, and $\edg\in\Isoc^\dagger(X\subset\overline{X}/W(k)$ a locally free isocrystal.
-Then there is a natural quasiisomorphism
+We are now in a position to finish the proof of the main result. \begin{theo} Let $X$ be a smooth quasiprojective scheme over $k$, and $\edg\in\Isoc^\dagger(X/W(k)$ an isocrystal.
+Then there is a natural quasi-isomorphism

 \end{theo} \begin{proof} Choose a finite covering $\{X_i\}_{i\in I}$ as above, and consider the associated simplicial scheme $\mathfrak{X}_{^{_\bullet}}=\{X_J\}_{J\subset I}$ together with the augmentation $\epsilon:\mathfrak{X}_{^{_\bullet}}\rightarrow X$.
-Upon choosing liftings of the $X_i$ over $W(k)$ one obtains a simplicial object of frames $(X_J,F_J)$ and as a consequence a simplicial object of dagger spaces $\mathfrak{Q}_{^{_\bullet}}=\{\mathcal{Q}_J\}_{J\subset I}$.
+Upon choosing liftings of the $X_i$ over $W(k)$ one obtains a simplicial object of frames $(\mathfrak{X}_{^{_\bullet}},\mathfrak{F}_{^{_\bullet}})=\{(X_J,F_J)\}_{J\subset I}$ and as a consequence a simplicial object of dagger spaces $\mathfrak{Q}_{^{_\bullet}}=\{\mathcal{Q}_J\}_{J\subset I}$.
 As seen above, we have for each $J\subset I$ a comparison morphism

 which glues to a morphism of simplicial sheaves